St. Mary's Islands: General information

 The western coasts of the islands are a seashell haven with seashells of various shapes and sizes littered along the coast.
-There is no sand beach to swim and relax since it is scatted with basaltic rocks.
+There is no sand beach to swim and relax since it is scattered with basaltic rocks.
 The beach has security guards who ensure that visitors do not venture into danger zones of the islands.

 All links to the island are only through the mainland town of Malpe, which is a major fishing harbor.
 The beach at this location is enlivening.
 It is located 5 km west of Udupi town, the administrative headquarters for the Islands.
-Apart from the Islands, Malpe too has tourist attractions such as the Vadabhandeshwara Temple and an image of Sri Balarama consecrated by the saint Madhwacharya, the founder of Dvaita Philosophy.
+Apart from the Islands, Malpe too has tourist attractions such as the Vadabhandeshwara Temple and an image of Balarama consecrated by the saint Madhvacharya, the founder of the Dvaita school of thought.

 A detailed description of the natural flora and fauna of the islands and the Deria Bahdur Ghur (the islands north of the port of Malpe, named after the cross set up by Vasco da Gama), have been compiled in a manual by John Sturrocks, the district collector of Mangalore in 1894.